 Through this North Tulsa portal, Dr. Coleman offers a Math Assessment Test Initiative for those who wish to determine their level of math proficiency.
-Tests are available for a limited time, and free of charge.

 Basic Math Skills

 A passion for the state of the US educational system, and the looming problem of fundamental mathematical mastery for a large percentage of K-12 and post-secondary students, is what drives Dr. Trina Coleman.
 She is equally passionate regarding the recently trending interest in exposing the subset of students of color, particularly girls, to more STEM (Science, Technology, Engineering and Mathematics) activities.